terriann/Simply-Pinterest-WordPress-Plugin/README.md

 ##License

 Better Pinterest Plugin is free software, and is released under the terms of the [GPL version 2 license](http://www.gnu.org/licenses/gpl-2.0.html).

+## Release Notes & FAQ

+Release notes and FAQs are availiable in the `readme.txt` (used by WordPress's plugin repo)

 ##Credits